TomRichner/StableRandomNonlinearNets/README.md

 ## How to Run the code

-###Setup
+### Setup
 - Run fig_scripts/set_SRNN_paths.m, which will add all necessary paths to run all scripts
-- Optional: fig_scripts/set_fig_defaults.m, which was modify the default line widths, font sizes, and lines colormap until Matlab is restarted.
+- Optional: fig_scripts/set_fig_defaults.m, which will modify the default line widths, font sizes, and lines colormap until Matlab is restarted.

-###Basic and advanced examples
+### Basic and advanced examples
 - fig_scripts/basic_example/SRNN_basic_example.m % a basic example with all of the extras removed
 - fig_scripts/advanced_example/SRNN_adv_example.m % an example with many extras added

-###Figures for the paper are in fig_scripts/SRNN_paper
+### Figures for the paper are in fig_scripts/SRNN_paper
 - Fig 1: fig_scripts/SRNN_paper/tseries_example/SRNN_example_tseries.m

 - Fig 2: first: fig_scripts/SRNN_paper/sensitivity_analysis/sensitivity_analysis.m